Oh, hi! If you’re new to these parts, lemme introduce myself. I’m Kristen Kalp, and I kick ass at everything, all the time.

 I started by telling the tale of my depression, which has been a companion since 2001.
 When that didn’t result in anyone burning my house down or the world ending or my suddenly being loveless and penniless, I started sharing what I perceived to be my biggest, deepest flaws and not-so-savory bits.

 Then, I went all the way into my own fear and came out the other side with 69 poems in hand.
 All the Selves I Used to Be contains my best poetry, written from 1999 to 2016.
+I’m currently working on a big big massive project that’s even scarier than THAT.

 Again and again, I’ve been vulnerable and then even more OH-SWEET-JESUS-I’M-GONNA-DIE vulnerable.